-Tableau custom SQL in the data connection can cause unexpected errors.
+Using custom SQL in a Tableau data connection can cause unexpected errors.

 There are many different flavours of SQL, and they don’t share the same syntax.
 This is generally the cause of any errors.